A crumble is a baked dessert with a fruit base and an oat topping. The fruit can be any number of things from apples to pears, peaches to blueberries.

 - It will draw more moisture out of the fruit providing more sauce.

 The amount of sugar you use is largely based on personal preference.
 However, I suggest going fairly light here.
 You don't want the fruit to be too sweet.
-2 tablespoon for a large crisp and 1 tablespoon for a small crisp should be plenty.
+2 tablespoon for a large crumble and 1 tablespoon for a small crumble should be plenty.

 Seasonings